VAT reliefs for disabled and older people

 - you lease a car from the charity Motability or directly purchase a car previously hired under the scheme

 Again, the car must be for domestic or personal use.
-This is normal everyday use such as going to the shops, taking the children to school, travelling to and from college.
+This is normal everyday use such as going to the shops, taking the children to school, travelling to and from college, and so forth.
 It also includes incidental use at work, providing the main use remains as a private vehicle.
 It does not include business use – for example using the vehicle to deliver goods sold by a business.

-Please note that from April 2017, VAT relief on substantially and permanently adapted motor vehicles for disabled wheelchair users is limited to one adapted motor vehicle in any three year period (except in exceptional circumstances such as if a vehicle is stolen or written off or if the vehicle has ceased to be suitable for the disabled person’s use because of changes in the person’s condition).
+Since April 2017, VAT relief on substantially and permanently adapted motor vehicles for disabled wheelchair users is limited to one adapted motor vehicle in any three-year period, unless there are exceptional circumstances such as if a vehicle is stolen or written off or if the vehicle has ceased to be suitable for the disabled person’s use because of changes in the person’s condition.

-HMRC’s guidance on purchasing zero-rated adapted vehicles explains the ‘three year rule’ and the new procedures for claiming the VAT relief.
+HMRC’s guidance on purchasing zero-rated adapted vehicles explains the three-year rule and the procedures for claiming the VAT relief.
 It also clarifies that lower limb amputees are entitled to relief.
 The form for claiming the relief can be found on GOV.UK.

 Alterations to your home